exercism/go/concepts/booleans/introduction.md

 !true // Output: false
 ```

 The three boolean operators each have a different _operator precedence_.
 As a consequence, they are evaluated in this order: `!` first, `&&` second, and finally `||`.
-If you want to 'escape' these rules, you can enclose a boolean expression in parentheses (`()`), as the parentheses have an even higher operator precedence.
+If you want to force a different ordering, you can enclose a boolean expression in parentheses (ie. `()`), as the parentheses have an even higher operator precedence.

 ```go
 !true && false   // Output: false